Connecting SMEs to Business Partners with Enterprise League’s Atanas Georgiev

 Finally, we have what we call the knowledge hub.
 At the moment, it’s a simple post of what we expect to be useful for other entrepreneurs and companies on the platform, but we’re looking to make it a lot more structured.

 For example, there are three types of posts in the knowledge hub. one is a specific tip on a topic linked to particular categories, so different companies can benefit from this.
 Then you have specific insights on what we are sharing or learning.
 Lastly, we will be repurposing our content from the blog, which is highly specific from experts on entrepreneurship, into the platform; we also benefit from some companies’ expertise in creating content in the knowledge hub.

 What type of companies are attracted to the platform?
 Are you looking at smaller companies?
 Bigger companies?
 What does the average profile look like?

-Beyond some of the other challenges that you mentioned, how has it been growing a team?
+Beyond some of the other challenges you mentioned, how has it been growing a team?
 You started with two founders, and now you have a bunch of folks working for you.
 What’s that like?

 Different backgrounds create diversity.
 How that all comes together, resulting in new ideas.
-I’m very focused on getting everyone in the team to give their flavor to the product.
+I’m very focused on getting everyone on the team to give their flavor to the product.
 I don’t want to be the only one saying this is what we’re going to do or why because I don’t know the client sets over the data set, I still want to get a feel from everyone’s opinion.